 Additionally, Brightcove’s marketing funnel tracking and ROI analysis tools are invaluable for enterprises that need to tie video performance directly to business outcomes.
 If you’re running a video-centric marketing campaign, Brightcove ensures you can measure its effectiveness at every customer journey stage.

-Vimeo’s analytics, while more basic, are sufficient for tracking general performance metrics and audience behavior.
-The platform provides insights such as view counts, geographical data, and device usage, offering a snapshot of your videos’ performance.
-These metrics are often enough for smaller teams or creative projects to guide content strategies and make informed decisions without overwhelming complexity.
+Vimeo’s analytics provides insights such as view counts, geographical data, and device usage, offering a snapshot of your videos’ performance.
+These metrics are often enough for smaller teams or creative projects to guide content strategies and make informed decisions without overwhelming complexity, and they do offer an Analytics API for enterprise customers.

 Both platforms support video strategy optimization, but audiences are different between Brightcove vs Vimeo.
 Brightcove is ideal if you need comprehensive analytics that integrate with your broader marketing tools and provide actionable insights at scale.
 On the other hand, Vimeo serves those who need straightforward data for creative and collaborative projects without deep marketing integrations.